Vision

 Most AI tools keep charging you for the same work while making someone else's system stronger.

 That is the core problem ChipOS is trying to solve.
-If your workflows, context, and useful patterns only deepen a vendor platform, then you keep paying to repeat yourself while the real value leaves with the platform.
+If your workflows, context, and useful patterns only deepen a vendor platform, you keep paying to repeat yourself while the useful residue leaves with the platform.

 Plain language